pgpainless/cert-d-java/pgp-certificate-store/README.md

 # PGP Certificate Store Definitions

-This module contains API definitions for a certificate store for PGPainless.
+This module contains API definitions for an OpenPGP certificate store.
 A certificate store is used to store public key certificates only.